I’m also a Registered Dietitian with a BSc and MSc in nutrition and have operated First Step Nutrition for over 13 years.

 We review supplements for kids: which ones are recommended for all kids and which supplements may help bridge the gap depending on which food groups your child is missing.

-Special guest, Melissa (an Occupational Therapist) joins us to discuss some in-depth strategies for extreme picky eaters.
+Special guest, Kristen (an Occupational Therapist) joins us to discuss some in-depth strategies for extreme picky eaters.

 Tips to gradually expand textures and try new foods, especially for children who are sensory sensitive.